-Let your provider know right away if you your pain gets worse, if you feel dizzy,
+Let your provider know right away if your pain gets worse, if you feel dizzy, or have

 If you have a complex ruptured ovarian cyst, you may need to stay in the hospital

-for 1 or more days.
+for one or more days.
 If your cyst is no longer bleeding, you may be able to go home.